• Skip to primary navigation

 How do you choreograph a fight scene?

-Effective fight scene choreography ties together filmmaking principles, safety protocols, and proven production techniques in a seamless dance.
+Effective fight scene choreography combines filmmaking principles, safety protocols, and proven production techniques in a seamless dance.

-Choreographing and directing a fight scene is no easy task.
-There are many moving parts involved, and it all has to sync up and look believable.
-Even simple fights can be dangerous, so be sure you work with your stunt coordinator to execute every move as safely as possible — especially if you involve weapons.
+Choreographing and directing a fight scene is a challenging task.
+Many moving parts are involved, and it all has to sync up and look believable.
+Even simple fights can be dangerous, so work with your stunt coordinator to execute every move as safely as possible — especially if you involve weapons.

 Fighting scenes in movies breaks down into about three categories.
 You have the street fighter, the skilled martial artist, and the master.